 As of 2018, there are at least 14 leading IaaS vendors to consider – at least according to the Magic Quadrant for Cloud IaaS.
 As expected, Amazon Web Services remains to be on the top of the list, followed by Microsoft’s Azure.
-These 2 leading names did not come as a surprise but there are also few new names to watch out for this year.
+These two leading names did not come as a surprise but there are also a few new names to watch out for this year.

 - Alibaba Cloud

 There is no doubt that IaaS can offer massive benefits to an organisation.
 Properly done it can unlock market opportunities and support digital innovation.
 Done wrong it can cost much more than expected and end up in a complex mess that does not deliver.
 It’s up to you to choose the right platform that your organization requires.
 It’s best to do your own research first and of course, don’t hesitate to ask for an expert’s advice so as to make sure that you are making the right decision.